tekstong bopis

 At the workshop, I observed two lecture assistants at the far end of the room who were looking at me with laughter in their faces while I was trying to make a point about checking 170 essays.
 I made little sense of what those two were about until I got home and read what another well-meaning colleague had to text.
 She told me to refrain from wearing yellow the next day if I didn't want to look like a CAVHO.
 She ended it with a smiley, and that must make everything better.

-Menial labor is laughable, we must agree, and maybe the point of large class all along was to put people like CAVHOs in lecture halls so they can lighten up our day.
+Menial labor is laughable, we must agree with such texts, and maybe the point of large class all along was to put people like CAVHOs in lecture halls so they can lighten up our day.
 Things such as this must be noted so that I won't bore my lecture students.
 For starters, I must get me one of those CSB vests as well, do a Chaplin for the sake of the town.
 CSB - menial like the rest of them - were specifically hired for mercenary fun.

 On the other hand and up on the stage, we were greeted by the starched collars and tasteful pleats of dignitaries like the Chancellor and the College Secretary.

 The College Sec, introducing the Chancellor, said that we must welcome "the latest YouTube sensation."
-Then, she appeared to expect laughter were none was forthcoming.
+Then, she appeared to expect laughter where none was forthcoming.
 The Chancellor came and finished his speech.
 The Sec promptly assured him, told him not to worry, for "we will all look forward to your Showbiz career."

 Yes, because perhaps, perhaps, this is a town where we have nothing better to do.